Second whistleblower comes forward in Trump-Ukraine scandal | DW | 06.10.2019

 "Was this person SPYING on the U.S. President?
 Big Consequences!" he wrote on September 30.

-But Secretary of State Mike Pompeo said Sunday that the State Department would follow the law as House Democrats seek documents and other information about Trump's dealing with Ukraine.
+But Secretary of State Mike Pompeo said Sunday that the State Department would follow the law as House Democrats seek documents and other information about Trump's dealings with Ukraine.

 Read more: US Secretary of State Pompeo subpoenaed in Trump impeachment inquiry